 - The E-newsletter of the American Academy of Pain Management

-Register now for the 2011 Annual Clinical Meeting and save.
+Click here to register for the 22nd Annual Clinical Meeting

 This E-newsletter is made possible, in part, by educational grants from the following sponsors:

 The American Academy of Pain Management is an inclusive, interdisciplinary/ integrative organization serving clinicians who treat people with pain through education, setting standards of care, and advocacy.

 Become a Member!

 Behavioral treatment for migraines a cost-effective alternative to meds

 July 6, 2011 Source: University of Mississippi Medical Center

 Treating chronic migraines with behavioral approaches - such as relaxation training, hypnosis and biofeedback - can make financial sense compared to prescription-drug treatment, especially after a year or more, a new study found.
 The researchers found that after six months, the cost of minimal-contact behavioral treatment was competitive with pharmacologic treatments using drugs costing 50 cents or less a day.